SGDInstitute/apollo/content/collections/pages/mblgtacc/special-message-presenters.md

         content:
           -
             type: text
-            text: "Now that you're accepted, we need you to confirm that you're planning to join us at the conference this November.
-To lock in your session, confirm your workshop by July 21st."
+            text: "Now that you're accepted, we need you to confirm that you're planning to join us at the conference this November. "
+          -
+            type: text
+            marks:
+              -
+                type: bold
+            text: 'To lock in your session, confirm your workshop by July 21st. ' -
+        type: paragraph
+        attrs:
+          textAlign: left
+          class: null
+        content:
+          -
+            type: text
+            text: 'Workshops that are not confirmed by that date will not be allocated space or included in the conference program.'
       -
         type: set
         attrs: